Fannon/linnstrument-light-guide/README.md

 ## Description

+> This is available as a [web app](https://fannon.github.io/linnstrument-light-guide/).
+You can use in any modern browser.

 Some keyboard learning tools like [Synthesia](https://synthesiagame.com/) offer a "Light Guide" feature for certain keyboards.
 LinnStrument is not directly supported by Synthesia, but this app adds indirect support.